v Chamber Music Conference - Faculty Biographies

 MUNEKO OTANI

-Ms. Otani has held fellowships at the Banff Centre, the Tanglewood Music Center, and Norfolk Chamber Music Festival; and at Yale University, as assistant to the Tokyo Quartet.
+As a chamber musician, Otani has collaborated with Walter Trampler, Martin Lovett, Marc Johnson, Paul Katz, Kazuhide Isomura, Ursula Oppens, Masuko Ushioda, Colin Carr, and Laurence Lesser.
+With the CSQ, she has held fellowships at the Banff Centre, the Tanglewood Music Center, and Norfolk Chamber Music Festival; and, at Yale University, as assistant to the Tokyo Quartet.

-Ms. Otani received a Bachelor of Music degree in both Performance and Education from the Toho Academy of Music in Japan, where she studied with Toshiya Eto.
+Muneko Otani received a Bachelor of Music degree in both Performance and Education from the Toho Academy of Music in Japan, where she studied with Toshiya Eto.
 She continued her training at the New England Conservatory, where her principal teachers were Masuko Ushioda and Louis Krasner.
+Otani plays a 1770 J.B.
+Guadagnini of Parma violin.

 SHEILA REINHOLD